National Trust for Nature Conservation

+The Trust works on nature and biodiversity conservation, clean energy and climate change, as well as cultural heritage protection, ecotourism, and sustainable development through active engagement of local communities.

 History

-It was established in 1982 as an autonomous non profit organization by legislative law of Nepal.
-The founder member-secretary was Dr. Hemanta Raj Mishra.
-Dr. Mishra played a key role on bringing international donors to support the trust.
+NTNC was established in 1982 as an autonomous, not-for-profit organization by a Legislative Act of Nepal.
+The founding member-secretary was Dr. Hemanta Raj Mishra.
+Dr. Mishra played a key role on bringing international donors to support the Trust.
 He was member secretary from 1982 to 1992.

 Activities

 NTNC's mission is to conserve nature and natural resources in Nepal while meeting the needs of the people in sustainable way.
-Geographically, the Trust activities have spread from the sub-tropical plains of Chitwan, Bardiya and Kanchanpur in the lowlands to the Annapurna and Manaslu region of the high Himalayas, including the trans-Himalayan region of Upper Mustang and Manang.
+Geographically, the Trust activities have spread from the sub-tropical plains of Chitwan, Bardia and Kanchanpur in the lowlands to the Annapurna and Manaslu region of the high Himalayas, including the trans-Himalayan region of Upper Mustang and Manang.

 Currently, the projects of Trust are divided into three geographical areas - the lowland, the mid-hills (Kathmandu Valley) and the high mountains.
-The Trust’s activities in the lowlands are based in and around the Chitwan National Park, the Bardiya National Park and the Shuklaphanta Wildlife Reserve located in the central, western and far-western development regions of Nepal, through the Biodiversity Conservation Center (BCC) in Chitwan, the Bardiya Conservation Program (BCP) in Bardiya and the Shuklaphanta Conservation Program (SCP) in Kanchanpur.
+The Trust’s activities in the lowlands are based in and around the Koshi Tappu Wildlife Reserve, Chitwan National Park, the Bardia National Park, the Shuklaphanta National Park located in eastern, central and western Nepal, through the Koshi Conservation Center (KCC) in Sunsari, the Biodiversity Conservation Center (BCC) in Chitwan, the Bardia Conservation Program (BCP) in Bardia and the Shuklaphanta Conservation Program (SCP) in Kanchanpur.
 Similarly, the Annapurna Conservation Area Project (ACAP), the Manaslu Conservation Area Project (MCAP) and Gaurishankar Conservation Area Project (GCAP) are three protected areas managed by the Trust in the mountain region.
 The Central Zoo is the only project of the Trust in Kathmandu valley.

-As a new initiative, the Trust has established an Energy and Climate Change Unit to address the emerging issues of climate change through mitigation and adaptation approach and renewable energy technologies.
+The Trust's major thematic areas are species conservation, protected areas and ecosystems management, conservation economy, climate change, environmental education, and research and knowledge management.
 The Trust has also started work on urban environment conservation with the Bagmati River Conservation Project.